dauwhe/epub31-bff/contexts/default/definitions.md

   "identifier": "http://isni.org/isni/0000000121317806"
 }
 ```
-If none of the elements provide the proper contributor role, a `contributor` role may be used instead.
+If none of the elements available are specific enough, a `contributor` element may be used instead.

-The `contributor` element should be used with an object that contains a `role` which value must be a [MARC relator code](https://www.loc.gov/marc/relators/relaterm.html):
+The `contributor` element should be used with an object that contains a `role`.
+All values for the `role` element should be based on [MARC relator codes](https://www.loc.gov/marc/relators/relaterm.html):

 ```json
 "contributor": {